 Getting the Meeting

 It’s no good being confident that potential clients will hire you on sight unless you get the opportunity to meet with them in the first place.
-Communication is essential in respect to how to land your first big event planning client, and to book that first meeting you need to let them know exactly how they’ll benefit from your services.
+Communication is essential with respect to landing your first big event planning client.
+To book the first meeting you need to let them know exactly how they’ll benefit from your services.

 - Bad example: Although I’m just starting out as a professional event planner, I have a passion for event planning and I’m focused, creative and easy to work with.
 I’d love to meet up and share some of my thoughts about how I’d organize your event.

 - Good example: I have planned and coordinated more than 10 family vacations, five family reunions for 300 hundred people, and two weddings.
 I know all the vendors and venue owners in town personally through my interactions.
 Here are some pictures and videos of the events I have planned.
 I have a number of ideas that will make your event a success.
 If you like what you see, I can meet you on Friday at one or three.
 Which would be best for you?

 The second example describes your experiences, offers proof and connections others might not have, and gives them the choice of meeting you at one of two times to make them feel as if it was their choice.